neomjs/neo/resources/data/deck/learnneo/p/Config.md

 Neo.applyClassConfig(MainView);
 </pre>

 The `Simple` class doesn't have any content, so if you run the code you won't see anything.
-But if you were to open the debugger in the `neomjs-app-worker` context you could see the values via `Neo.findFirst('[foo]').foo`. or `Neo.findFirst('[foo]').bar` We'll talk more about `findFirst()` and the console below.
+We'll change that in the next example.

-Note that the `bar` property was defined with an underscore at the end.
+Note that the `bar` property is defined with an underscore at the end.
 That tags the property as a _lifecyle property_.
 A lifecycle property provides methods that are run as the property is updated or accessed.
 You're free to implment the methods to implement business rules, normalize values, or have side-effects, such as updating a view or firing an event.